 To grant all the required permissions to a non-administrative user, you should include the user in the following local groups on the computer where VisualSVN Server is installed:

 - Distributed COM Users.

-More detailed instructions are avaliable in the Configuring User Access Rights to Enable Remote Administration article.
+More detailed instructions are available in the article KB23: Configuring User Access Rights to Enable Remote Administration.